sebadob/rauthy/dev_notes.md

 - check why DB migration returned an error inside OCI Pods only (and nowhere else)
 - possible improvement: test if it makes a difference and maybe initialize argon2 hasher only once
 - benchmarks and performance tuning
+- double check against https://openid.net/specs/openid-connect-core-1_0.html that everything is implemented correctly one more time

 ### Stage 3 - Possible nice to haves